stain/mailer/README.md

   John Doe <johndoe@example.com>
   <alice.bob@example.net>

-The name is importan,t as it will be used in the `To` header.
+The name is important, as it will be used in the `To` header.

 ### Serial numbers